hexylena/bdb/6/report.md

 colorlinks: true
 ---

+*NB*: the Lesson Preparation forms are attached at the end of this document, as well as survey responses.

 # Pair Programming

 Pair programming is a software development methodology requiring two programmers to work together to solve problems and implement code.